-Average weekday boardings for the three existing BART stations and proposed extension stations in West Contra Costa County are summarized in Table 4-1.
-Projected regional growth to 2040 with no West County transit improvements (No Build) would cause BART ridership to increase by 48 percent between 2015 and 2040, about 1.9 percent per year.
+Average weekday total daily boardings for the three existing BART stations and proposed extension stations in West Contra Costa County are summarized in Table 4-1.
+Projected regional growth from 2015 to 2040 with no West County transit improvements (No Build) would cause BART ridership to increase by 48 percent between 2015 and 2040, about 1.9 percent per year (from 17,640 to 26,160 daily riders).